Joy879/ADS_REV_code/030 CNN/README.md

 ### Convolution
-It first takes the images through _convolutions (filters)_ where it tries to extract the mosi important features to create a feature map
+It first takes the images through _convolutions (filters)_ where it tries to extract the most important features to create a feature map

 ![Convolution_schematic](https://user-images.githubusercontent.com/70502261/179571885-9ee9ec20-5e03-4ce8-8b18-216167cef582.gif)